lightward/mechanic-tasks/docs/auto-capture-order-payment-after-x-days/README.md

 Tags: Payment, Schedule

-Short and simple.
-Captures order payment for un-cancelled orders that have a financial status of "authorized", after waiting 30 days (or another timespan of your choice).
+After waiting 7 days (or another timespan of your choice), this task attempts to capture all open authorized payments for an order.
+(Multiple authorizations can exist on edited orders or with post-purchase upsells.)

 * View in the task library: [usemechanic.com/task/auto-capture-order-payment-after-x-days](https://usemechanic.com/task/auto-capture-order-payment-after-x-days)
 * Task JSON, for direct import: [task.json](../../tasks/auto-capture-order-payment-after-x-days.json)